DeviantEng/lidarr-cache-warmer/README.md

+# 📣 Project Status 📣
+With the Servarr team nearing full deployment of the new Lidarr API, this project has largely fulfilled its purpose.
+As such, I don’t anticipate adding new features or investing significant time going forward—unless a compelling use case arises.
+I’ll continue to offer support where possible, but the project's end is in sight.

+To everyone who ran this software: thank you.
+Your participation helped test, validate, and build out the API cache during a critical development phase.
+The Servarr community truly appreciates your contributions.  🙏

+On a personal note, I’m grateful for all the feedback and kind words shared with me throughout this project.
+Thank you!  💙

+---

 # lidarr-cache-warmer

 Cache warming tool for **Lidarr** metadata.
 Fetches artist and release group MBIDs from your Lidarr instance and repeatedly probes them against an API endpoint until successful, triggering cache generation in the backend.